About the Mind/Body Challenge

 Here's the Mind part: Jack Kerouac spent 63 days during the summer of 1956 as a fire lookout on Desolation Peak.
 He wrote about his experiences in the books Lonesome Traveler, The Dharma Bums and Desolation Angels.
 To complete the UltraPedestrian Mind/Body Challenge you must read or listen to one or more of the works attributed to this period in Kerouac's career, and in your trip report tie in your experience on the trail to one of the books.
 This can be done in any way you see fit, through words, pictures, video, song, whatever expression you choose.

 Anyone who completes the route, reading, and writing assignment will receive a one of a kind finisher's patch.
 Only 100 patches have been made.
-In 2015 two of them were awarded, leaving 98 as yet unclaimed.
-Once those 98 are handed out to finishers no more patches will be made and the Double Desolation Route will be closed forever.
+In 2015 two of them were awarded, and in 2016 three were awarded, leaving 95 as yet unclaimed.
+Once those 95 are handed out to finishers no more patches will be made and the Double Desolation Route will be closed.

 Jeff Wright's trip report